 Please indicate if there are opportunities for Students will have the opportunity to conduct a number of brief screening assessments utilizing students to complete assessment/testing with such measures as cognitive screeners (e.g., MoCA), symptom inventories, and structured clinical integrated reports: interviewing (e.g., DIAMOND).
 There may be rare opportunities for small testing batteries and integrated report writing.
-Opportunities for students to provide clinical No services in languages other than English: If yes, please indicate language: Clinical Supervision (please describe the You will work closely with the supervising psychologist and receive greater than 2 hours a week supervision that will be provided to the JDP of individual supervision.
+No services in languages other than English: If yes, please indicate language: Clinical Supervision (please describe the You will work closely with the supervising psychologist and receive greater than 2 hours a week supervision that will be provided to the JDP of individual supervision.
 Supervision will be a combination of traditional and live supervision student) modalities.
 Please describe how your practicum site provides Pamela Hays' ADDRESSING model (1996, 2008) is regularly utilized (explicitly and implicitly) supervision or training in issues of inclusion, in supervision to conceptualize how an individual's socioculturally diverse background may diversity, equity, and access influence their current presentation.
 Number of students 2 Student experience necessary: Academic / coursework exposure to evidence-based interventions is preferred.
 A desire for exposure to behavioral medicine settings is preferred.
 There are no requirements for eligibility.
 Time commitment: 8-10 hours per week.
 Practicum length: One year Start date: Flexible.
 Other students typically start July 1st Limiting factors such as days and times students must There are no mandated days. be available, specific meetings that need to be attended etc if applicable: Please provide information about parking at your Street parking is quite limited, but available free of cost.
 The majority of staff and students practicum site (e.g., is there reserved parking, is there park in the campus parking structure.
 Fees are associated and the student is responsible for a cost for parking etc). those fees.
-Other issues, if applicable: Date description revised: 2/10/23 lacement Name: Neuropsychological Assessment Clinic in Oncology at Moores Cancer Center (MCC; Bamboo Clinic) Supervisor(s): Carrie McDonald, PhD, ABPP-CN Address(es): 3960 Health Sciences Drive, San Diego, CA 92093 Phone number(s): 858-534-2678 Email(s): camcdonald@health.ucsd.edu Type of placement: Outpatient Clinic at Moores Cancer Center/ ROPCC Client type (i.e., general age range of clients, please include racial and ethnic diversity of clients if known): Students will evaluate a variety of adults with primary and metastatic brain tumors, as well as patients with other types of cancer who are referred from Radiation Oncology, Neuro-oncology, Psychiatry and Medical Oncology in a comprehensive cancer center setting or through zoom to assist with treatment planning and rehabilitation.
-Once a month, the clinic sees patients with epilepsy who are considering neurosurgical resection of the epileptic region.
-Description of clinical & training experiences available for students: Students will have the unique opportunity to evaluate patients in an outpatient hospital setting as part of a multidisciplinary neuro-oncology treatment team.
-Students will have the opportunity to observe supervisors perform the clinical interviews and will work closely with supervisors to design the appropriate neuropsychological batteries.
-Consultation: Students will also have the opportunity to attend weekly Brain Tumor Board meetings and Epilepsy Patient Management Conference where individual patient care decisions.
-Options are also available for shadowing a radiation oncologist during treatment Please indicate if there are opportunities for students to completes assessment/testing with integrated reports: planning and attending patient feedback sessions. yes Please indicate if there are opportunities for students to provide clinical services in languages other than English: If yes, please indicate language: yes
+Other issues, if applicable: Date description revised: 2/10/24